solder button

 There are problems with long bus wire runs.
 The problems are difficult to describe without a background in radio or an electrical engineering degree.
 It would take a lot of explaining and you would have a bad headache.
 You don't want a headache and I don't want to give it to you.
 Furthermore, to really see the problems requires an oscilloscope - a tool few model railroads have.

 The problems are out there and one of them is blowing decoders.
-So for that very reason, it is wise to be aware of the problems and consider doing something about them before you loose one or more decoders.
+So for that very reason, it is wise to be aware of the problems and consider doing something about them before you lose one or more decoders.
 A partial reason why everyone isn't seeing these problems is that I suspect that the equipment of some manufacturers is more sensitive to the problems than others.

 I didn't discover these problems.
 But since this is a website dedicated to DCC wiring, I felt that the topic needed to be included here.